Somethin' Else (song): Renditions

 French singer Johnny Hallyday recorded a version titled "Elle est terrible".
 A live version, recorded at the Olympia Hall in Paris, was first released in 1962 and spent one week at the top position on the singles sales chart in France (from December 15 to 21).
 In Wallonia (French Belgium), it spent 28 weeks on the chart, peaking at No. 4.

 The Sex Pistols recorded a version of "Something Else" for the album The Great Rock 'n' Roll Swindle (1979).
 The double A-sided single was credited to "Sex Pistols: vocals Sid Vicious"[sic] and was released three weeks after Vicious died.
 It peaked at No. 3 on the UK Singles Chart.
 The second side of the single was "Friggin' in the Riggin'", also credited to "Sex Pistols: vocals Steve Jones".

+Led Zeppelin included a version of "Somethin' Else" on their 1997 compilation, BBC Sessions.
+However, in this live recording, Robert Plant sings the original song's second verse first and its fourth verse second, changing some of the lyrics along the way, and then adds a seemingly improvised third verse.
+There is no fourth verse in this rendition.

+Tom Petty and the Heartbreakers included a version, recorded live during a March 1980 concert at London's Hammersmith Odeon, on their 2010 deluxe edition of Damn The Torpedoes.